Ways to Give

 Independent Special Events, or third-party fundraisers, are a very important component of the fundraising activities of 1Up.
 Fundraising events held by individuals, employee groups and our community partners allow 1Up to increase our capacity to support single parent families access counselling, connections and practical support.
 Your time, energy and contributions help make all this possible.

-Can highlight your good work in the community while providing for families.
-We have a Community Relations Team of volunteers whose purpose is to raise awareness of 1Up in the community while highlighting the valuable contributions that our corporate sponsors have made.
+This program highlights your good work in the community while providing for families.
+We are happy to work with your team to provide to your valuable contributions that our corporate sponsors have made.
 We can also provide exposure using our social media pages, website and newsletter.
+Please contact firstname.lastname@example.org for more information.

 Gift of Securities